 - Tips for launching a remote cardiac monitoring program

-Whether you're launching a new RPM program or evaluating an existing one, this presentation will provide a pragmatic view into implementing remote cardiac monitoring in a way that actually makes sense for your practice and your patients, no matter which RPM vendor you use.
+Whether you're launching a new RPM program or evaluating an existing one, this session provides a pragmatic view into implementing remote cardiac monitoring in a way that actually makes sense for your practice and your patients.

 Who is this webinar for?